8BitJonny/gh-get-current-pr/README.md

           sha: ${{ github.event.pull_request.head.sha }}
 ```
 This will then work no matter the trigger event and no matter if it is the first PR commit or not.

+### Can't find closed, unmerged PRs
+Currently, if you try to find a PR that hasn't been merged yet AND which has been closed, then this app will completely fail in finding that PR.
+This workflow can only find open PRs, draft PRs and closed+merged PRs.

+See https://github.com/8BitJonny/gh-get-current-pr/issues/165 for the progress on this issue as this might come in a later version.

 ## :computer: Contributing